gradzikb/vim-lsdyna/README.md

 ##Documentation

-Please read documentation befor you start to use plugin: ':help lsdyna`
+Please read documentation before you start to use plugin: ':help lsdyna`

 Some examples how to use the plugin can be found on [wiki pages](https://github.com/gradzikb/vim-lsdyna/wiki).